tredontho/purescript-book/text/chapter11.md

      testParens :: String -> Boolean
      ```

-     which tests whether or not a `String` of parentheses is balanced, by keeping track of the number of opening parentheses
-     which have not been closed.
+     which tests whether or not a `String` of parentheses is balanced by keeping track of the number of opening parentheses that have not been closed.
 Your function should work as follows:

      ```text
      > testParens ""